TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/board/ethphy.md

 The ETHPHY driver provides APIs to control the Ethernet PHY devices present on the board.
 It accesses the PHY registers using the MDIO module.

+\attention This page is only applicable to ETHPHY driver used by ICSS-EMAC.
+For more information on Enet CPSW/ICSS ETHPHY driver, refer to \ref enetphy_guide_top

 ## Features Supported

 \note Only the commands needed for Industial Protocol examples are supported